7 Areas of Life to Set Goals in to Get Your Life Together

 1. Career

-By focusing on your career goals and working on your professional growth, you can improve your financial stability, grow as a person, and find more purpose in what you do.
+When you focus on your career and keep learning, you can earn more, grow as a person, and feel more purpose in your work.

 Work-life balance.
 Think about how your career goals fit with your life goals.
-To avoid getting burned out and to stay healthy, it’s important to find a balance between work and your personal life.
+To avoid getting burned out, it’s important to find a balance between work and your personal life.

 Here’s a list of 164 monthly goals that you can set, and I’ve also included career-related goals there.